-The US Coast Guard has so far found no sign of an Australian passenger believed to have fallen overboard from a cruise ship traveling from Brisbane to Hawaii.
+The US Coast Guard has called off its search for an Australian man believed to have fallen overboard from a cruise ship traveling from Brisbane to Hawaii.

-In statement, the coast guard said it had received a report from the Quantum of the Seas cruise ship late night Tuesday, of a man overboard some 500 miles (805 kilometers) south of Kailua Kona, Big Island.
+The man was reported missing from the Quantum of the Seas cruise ship late on Tuesday night, about 500 miles (805 kilometers) south of Kailua Kona, Big Island.

-The cruise ship remained on scene for about two hours and deployed six life rings in attempt to save the passenger, but resumed its journey when no trace of him was found, the coast guard said.
+The cruise ship remained on scene for about two hours but resumed its journey to Hawaii when no trace of him was found, the US Coast Guard said in a statement.